 - Contact details if we need to call

 They will stay in the cluster usually somewhere between a few hours and a few days, though it can be as little as 10 minutes.
-While clustered they are not defensive as before they left the hive they filled up on honey making them more docile; also they have no hive to protect.
+While clustered they are not defensive as before they left their hive they fill up on honey making which makes them more docile; also they have no hive to protect.
 There will only be a handful of bees airborne around the cluster.
 The cluster may be small, only a few handfuls, or large, the diameter of a rugby ball and two or three times as long.

 Once the scout bees have found a suitable location the cluster will leave, become airborne and fly to their new home.
 Once they have moved into a new location they can be quite difficult to remove and may have to be exterminated.
 Colonies can set up in virtually anything that has the right characteristics - a reasonable size, weather tight, defendable entrances etc - this might be a wall or roof cavity, coal box, chimney cavity, vehicle engine bay etc.